 [Note: this workflow is if you allow your customers to access Receptive]

 All new requests are set to the "Awaiting Feedback" status so that more people can vote, prioritize and give us information.
-This allows is to gauge demand, gather use cases and automatically establish impact & value.
+This allows us to gauge demand, gather use cases and automatically establish impact and value.

 [Every quarter] our Product Teams hold a product feedback meeting.
 They discuss the highest priorities for our customers, team members and prospects and look at how the requests align with our own strategy.

 As the team goes through, they will update the status of each request in Receptive so that you immediately know the outcome.

 If we decide to build a feature or make an improvement, the status will change to "Planned" or "Building".
 It will be added to [our product roadmap which you can view at any time - add link here if appropriate.]

 Anyone who has submitted or voted on a specific request will be notified when the status so the request if updated.
 We will always provide an explanation as to the nature of the status update.

 Our product feedback portal always has the most up-to-date information about our products and what we are building next.